albertvaka/nbgf/README.md

 To play a sound just call `Assets::mySound.Play()`.
 Sounds also have a `SetVolume(<0-100>)` method you can use.
 See [`engine/sound.h`](engine/sound.h).

+You can also use `PlayInLoop()` to play something forever and play positional audio with `Play(vec source, vec listener, float silenceDistance)`.

+The family of `Play` functions all return a channel id.
+Store that id to then call `Sound::Stop(channel)` and `Sound::Playing(channel)`.

+By default SDL_Mixer allocates 8 channels, which means that up to 8 sounds can play simultaneously.

 To play a music track, use `MusicPlayer::Play(Assets::myMusic)`.
 Note only one music track can play at a time.
 The current track can be controlled with `MusicPlayer::Pause()`, `MusicPlayer::Resume()` and `MusicPlayer::Stop()` and the volume adjusted with `MusicPlayer::SetVolume(<0-100>)`.
 See [`engine/musicplayer.h`](engine/musicplayer.h).

 ## Drawing on screen: part two (the advanced stuff)